Oliver Brown (Scottish activist)

 William Oliver Brown (1903 – 28 May 1976) was a Scottish nationalist political activist.

 Early life

 Born in Paisley, Brown studied Latin and French at the University of Glasgow before teaching French at secondary schools, spending most of his career at Whitehill Secondary School and Pollokshields Secondary School.
 He contributed to both the English- and French-language editions of the Grand Larousse encyclopédique, and worked both as a courier for the British Council and a broadcaster on the BBC.

 He was married to the painter and illustrator Margaret Oliver Brown (1912–1990).
-They had a daught, Una Ozga.
+They had a daughter, Una Ozga.